drdaemos/xc5-docs/en/design_changes/adding_third_column.md

 # Implementation

-We start with {% link "creating an empty module" H1ar4zrP %} with developer ID **Tony** and module ID **RightColumnDemo**.
-The fact whether to show left and right sidebars is defined in the `\XLite\View\Controller` ({% link "more about classnames" SJSmIEfSD %} in X-Cart) class:
+We start with {% link "creating an empty module" ref_KLBakhPi %} with developer ID **Tony** and module ID **RightColumnDemo**.
+The fact whether to show left and right sidebars is defined in the `\XLite\View\Controller` ({% link "more about classnames" ref_1E0yUfyC %} in X-Cart) class:

 *   `isSidebarFirstVisible()` defines whether to show left sidebar;
 *   `isSidebarSecondVisible()` defines whether to show right sidebar.

-In our module we need to {% link "decorate" H1G6r4zSD %} this class and override these methods.
+In our module we need to {% link "decorate" ref_FyW2p51q %} this class and override these methods.
 For that we create the `<X-Cart>/classes/XLite/Module/Tony/RightColumnDemo/View/Controller.php` file with the following content:

 {% highlight php %}{% raw %}
 <?php